canb0/MobileDeviceLab/README.md

-# Mobile Test Automation - Basic Cloud
+# Mobile Test Automation - Basic Mobile Device Lab
-In order to run this demo, you need to install iimdb.apk to your mobile device And configure *.bat file under SeleniumGrid folder.
+In order to run this demo, you need to install IMDB application to your mobile device and configure *.bat file under SeleniumGrid folder.